Fire Safety in the Home|

-Plan and practice two escape routes out of the building.
+Plan and practice two escape routes out of the building and every room, starting with bedrooms.

 Discuss the plan with your family.